kmatylla/random-stuff/catalan.md

 * RTree

 ### class BTree
 Simple binary tree, this class is meant to be expanded if necessary.
 Actually the main difference from the Catalan class is that a tree can have a parent.

 Methods defined here:
 * `__init__(self, l=None, r=None, p=None, isLeft=True)` – constructor.

 ### class Catalan
-A class for Catalan numbers and various objects numbered by them.
+A class for Catalan numbers and various objects numbered by them. **This is the important class in this module.**

 Methods defined here:
 * `__init__(self, l=None, r=None)` – constructor.

 Data and other attributes defined here:
-* `generated` = {} – all already generated objects, see the function `generateCatalan` for more info.
+* `generated` = {} – all already generated objects, see the function [`generateCatalan`](#generatecatalansize) for more info.

 ### class RTree
 Methods defined here: